 7.1.3. until the recipient meets the requirements for a baccalaureate degree.

 7.3.
-Dropped Hours after Award: If a recipient drops credit hours after having received the award which results in enrollment below twelve credit hours the scholarship will be revoked (see 8.1) unless the student needs fewer than twelve credit hours for completion of a degree.
+Dropped Hours after Award: If a recipient drops credit hours after having received the award which results in enrollment below twelve credit hours, the scholarship will be revoked and the student may no longer be eligible for future awards (see 8.1) unless the student needs fewer than twelve credit hours for completion of a degree.

 R604-8.
 Continuing Eligibility: This section establishes the expectations of recipients to renew their award.